 Grassland Heritage Foundation

-We are excited to host two seed collection events this fall on both Paintbrush Prairie and GHF's own Leadplant Prairie.
+Join GHF and the Groundhogs volunteer group for a morning of seed collecting at GHF’s Snyder Prairie, near Mayetta, KS, about 20 miles north of Topeka!
 Enjoy the prairie while learning how to collect native seed and identify some common prairie plants.
 No experience needed and all ages are welcome.
-GHF Program Director and Preserve Manager, Kaitlyn Ammerlaan, will lead the events and show you how to identify and collect native seed on the prairie.
-All of the seed collected will be used for GHF’s future restoration projects.
+GHF Program Director and Preserve Manager, Kaitlyn Ammerlaan, will lead the event and show you how to identify and collect native seed on the prairie.
+All of the seed collected will be used for GHF’s future planting and restoration projects.

 Save your paper bags!
 We use paper bags to store and sort our collected seed, and we could always use a few more.
 Paper bag donations are appreciated (nearly any size is helpful and bags with handles are great).